 Function of blood

-- Transportation: The blood carries other substances around the body inside Arteries, Veins, and Capillaries.
-These include gasses (Oxygen and Carbon Dioxide), waste products (water, urea), hormones, enzymes and nutrients (glucose, amino acids, vitamins, and minerals).
-The blood flows through the Circulatory System.
+Blood carries other substances around the body inside Arteries, Veins, and Capillaries.
+These include gasses (Oxygen and Carbon Dioxide), waste products (water, urea), hormones, enzymes, and nutrients (glucose, amino acids, vitamins, and minerals).

-- Immunity and defence: White blood cells fight infection and platelets help repair damage and clot the blood.
+White blood cells fight infection and platelets help repair damage and clot the blood.

 Composition of blood

-- Plasma: Plasma is a straw-coloured fluid in which blood cells are suspended.
+Plasma is a straw-coloured fluid in which blood cells are suspended.
 It is made up of approximately 90% water as well as electrolytes such as sodium and potassium and proteins.

 It is important that medical professionals do careful blood typing using the ABO Blood Group System.
-There are four main groups which have (or do not have) two antigens known as A and B which are found on the surface of red blood cells.
+There are four main groups that have (or do not have) A and B antigens.
+The A and B antigens are on the surface of red blood cells.

-- Group A – only has the A antigen
+- A only has the A antigen

-- Group B – only has the B antigen
+- B only has the B antigen

-- Group AB – has both A and B
+- AB has both A and B

-- Group O – has neither A nor B on the red blood cells, but both A and B in blood plasma
+- Group O has neither A nor B on the red blood cells, but both A and B in blood plasma